the1lab/1lab/src/1Lab/Path.lagda.md

 ## Syntax Sugar

-When constructing long chains of equalities, it's rather helpful to be able to visualise _what_ is being equated with more "priority" than _how_ it is being equated.
+When constructing long chains of identifications, it's rather helpful to be able to visualise _what_ is being identified with more "priority" than _how_ it is being identified.
 For this, a handful of combinators with weird names are defined:

 ```agda
 _≡⟨_⟩_ : ∀ {ℓ} {A : Type ℓ} (x : A) {y z : A} → x ≡ y → y ≡ z → x ≡ z